OpenBMB/MiniCPM/README-en.md

 #### Performance

-* We did not conduct in-depth optimization and system testing on the mobile inference model, only verifying the feasibility of MiniCPM using mobile phone chips for inference.
+* We did not conduct in-depth optimization and system testing on the mobile inference model, only verifying the feasibility of MiniCPM using mobile phone chips for inference. **We welcome more developers to continuously improve the inference performance of LLMs on mobile phones and update the test results below.**
-* Besides us, there are also some [efforts](https://github.com/ggerganov/llama.cpp/blob/master/examples/llava/MobileVLM-README.md) to deploy multimodal models on mobile phones based on llama.cpp.
-We have verified the feasibility of deploying MiniCPM-V on mobile phones based on MLC-LLM this time, and it can input and output normally.
-However, there also exist a problem of long image processing time, which needs further optimization :)
-* **We welcome more developers to continuously improve the inference performance of LLMs on mobile phones and update the test results below.**

 | Mobile Phones     | OS            | Processor          | Memory（GB） | Inference Throughput（token/s） |
 | ----------------- | ------------- | ------------------ | ------------ | ------------------------------- |